datacamp/authoring/docs/courses/guidelines/style.md

 ### Use parentheses after function/method names

-It helps to distunguish from variable names.
+It helps to distinguish from variable names.

 Good: Call the `mean()` function.
 Bad: Call the `mean` function.